JetBrains/kotlin-web-site/docs/topics/native/native-spm.md

 ## Prepare file locations

 To make your framework consumable, you need to upload two files:
-* A ZIP archive of the XCFramework itself should be uploaded to a convenient file storage with direct access (for example, S3, GitHub Releases, or a Maven repository).
+* A ZIP archive of the XCFramework.
+Upload it to a convenient file storage with direct access (for example, creating a GitHub release with the archive attached, using Amazon S3 or Maven).
   Choose the option that is easiest to integrate into your workflow.
-* The `Package.swift` file describing the package needs to be placed in a Git repository.
-To decide which repository to use, see pros and cons of several options below.
+* The `Package.swift` file describing the package.
+Prepare a Git repository and push it there.
+  To decide how to organize your repositories, see the pros and cons of several options below.

 ### Swift package distribution

-The `Package.swift` that describes the Swift Package needs to be placed in a Git repository:
+Consider the following options for organizing your Git repositories:

-* Store the `Package.swift` file in an independent repository to make its versioning separate from the KMP project the file describes.
-This is the recommended approach, allowing scalability and generally easier maintenance.
+* Store the `Package.swift` file in an independent repository.
+This allows versioning it separately from the Kotlin Multiplatform project the file describes.
+This is the recommended approach: it allows scaling and generally easier to maintain.
-* Put the `Package.swift` file next to your KMP code for a more straightforward approach.
-Keep in mind that versioning a Swift Package in the same repository as the code can become challenging as SPM uses Git tags for versioning packages and this can conflict with using tags for the project itself.
+* Put the `Package.swift` file next to your Kotlin Multiplatform code.
+This is a more straightforward approach, but keep in mind in this case the Swift package and the code will use the same versioning.
+SPM uses Git tags for versioning packages, and this can conflict with tags used for the project.
-* Store the `Package.swift` within the consumer project's repo to avoid the versioning and maintenance issues.
+* Store the `Package.swift` within the consumer project's repository.
+This helps to avoid the versioning and maintenance issues.
   However, this approach can cause problems with multi-repository SPM setups of the consumer project and further automation:

   1. In a multi-package project, only one consumer package can depend on the external module, to avoid dependency conflicts within the project.
-So, all the logic that depends on your KMP module should be encapsulated in a particular consumer package.
+So, all the logic that depends on your Kotlin Multiplatform module should be encapsulated in a particular consumer package.
-  2. If you publish the KMP project using an automated CI process, this process would need to include publishing the updated `Package.swift` file to the consumer repo.
-Such a phase in CI can be difficult to maintain as it may lead to conflicting updates of the consumer repo.
+  2. If you publish the Kotlin Multiplatform project using an automated CI process, this process would need to include publishing the updated `Package.swift` file to the consumer repository.
+Such a phase in CI can be difficult to maintain as it may lead to conflicting updates of the consumer repository.

-Now that you understand the options, create or adjust a Git repository as needed.

-## Create the XCFramework and the Package.swift file
+## Create the XCFramework and the Swift package manifest

-> The following example assumes that the shared code of your KMP project is stored in the `shared` module.
+> The following example assumes that the shared code of your Kotlin Multiplatform project is stored in the `shared` module.
 > If your project is structured differently, substitute "shared" in code and path examples with your module's name.
 >
 {type="tip"}